KnutAM/SolidMechanics/BoundaryValueProblem.md

 **Intended learning outcomes**
 * Derive the strong form of the equilibrium equations for a solid
 * Apply appropriate boundary conditions to the boundary value problem
-* Derive the weak form of the equilibrium from both the principle of minimum potential energy and the strong form of the equilibrium equations

 # The boundary value problem (BVP)